Civil and Human Rights

 More on Civil and Human Rights

-WASHINGTON, DC – Today, Congresswoman Jan Schakowsky (IL-09), a Senior Chief Deputy Whip, applauded the passage of The George Floyd Justice in Policing Act, H.R.
-7120, by a vote of 236-181.
+WASHINGTON – Today, Congresswoman Jan Schakowsky, a Senior Chief Deputy Whip and Founding Member of the Congressional LGBTQ+ Equality Caucus, voted for H.R.
+5, the Equality Act, which passed the House by a vote of 224-206.
 She released the following statement after the vote: